saadkhan321/Project6_ND/test.md

 ![Isaac Silva's Design](designs/design_Isaac_Silva.png)

+The UML design shown above was created by Isaac Silva.
+One of the main highlight for this design is that it is very clean and very well organized.
+The design has excellent portrayal of the overall system to be implemented which made it very easy to visualize the overall design of the system.
+The design avoids extra cluttering by including most of the design requirements within four modules.

 - Excellent portrayal of the overall system to be implemented - very easy to visualize the overall design of the system.
 - Accurate mapping of requirements.
 Incorporated all the functional requirements that the system needs, to behave as expected.
 - Class components described are consistent i.e all components  accurately displays class specific attributes and functions.